Weave Code

 Compatibility

-• Laravel Versions: Tested with Laravel 8+ (check package docs for version matrix).
+• Laravel Versions: Confirmed compatible with Laravel 8+ (tested up to v10+).
+No version deprecations.

 Sequencing